YimingYAN/linSolve/README.md

 cma27
 =====

-c++ interface of MA27 from HSL Mathematical Software Library
+C++ interface to MA27 from HSL Mathematical Software Library

 ###How to use
 1. Download ```MA27```.
 Go to http://www.hsl.rl.ac.uk/archive/, find MA27 and choose source.